open-lab-app/open-lap-api/README.md

             "in": "body",
             "name": "body",
             "required": true,
-            "description": "The user object to be updated", "schema": {
+            "description": "The user object to be updated\n", "schema": {
               "$ref": "#/definitions/User"
             }